omclarke/omclarke/README.md

 ## `Completed Projects`

 <details>
-<summary><h3> Business Analysis - Revenue Growth Models</h3> </summary>
+  <summary><h3> Business Analysis -<a href= "https://drive.google.com/drive/folders/1v9HcgFNm1ypx5I4lYb4Xtkz5WM6zaNlx?usp=sharing">  Revenue Growth Models </a> <br></h3> </summary>
   Completed exploratory data analysis to identify strategic scenarios to increase revenue, assessed by KPI performance and solutions to increase profits while lowering operating costs for the next fiscal year.
+In process of this data, I cleaned the data, and separated profits down to location.
+The locations were focused areas based around airports and non airport locations.
+  A key, action that was implemented in this project, I removed all products that had a net negative return, increasing profits of the company by 270K.
+Before implementing any further strategies.

+  ##### Further Analysis
+> At the end of the analysis, I've come to realize the data collected on the customers wasn't sufficient enough create better strategies.
+> Such as, customer IDs, to track how many repeat customers are apart of the income the company makes, and how we can capitilize on thes repeat customers.
+> A further analysis I want to conduct: Some customers crash the vehicles, and how does this impact the company.

+  <a href= "https://drive.google.com/drive/folders/1v9HcgFNm1ypx5I4lYb4Xtkz5WM6zaNlx?usp=sharing"> Business Analysis Project</a>.
 </details>

 <details>
-  <summary><h3> Statistical Analysis - Fuel Economy Annual Fuel Costs</h3></summary>
+  <summary><h3> Statistical Analysis - <a href= "https://drive.google.com/drive/folders/1qVn46VRbfOqBTtWmztAxdcJI-jhcvsP6?usp=sharing"> Fuel Economy Annual Fuel Costs </a><br></h3></summary>
+  In this scenario, I analyzed a Fuel Economy Data set provided by Fueleconomy.gov After reviewing the data, it was previously cleaned so I was able to go straight into analyizing and creating pivot tables, filtering on providing information requiring the findings to the consultation firm.
+  In the analysis, the focus was on the annual fuel cost, in this case I focused on vehicle classes (Compact, Medium and Large)
+  I conducted T-Test to find the differences between the classes.
+  In addition from the results of the vehicle classes, I conducted a further analysis of the transmission type of the most cost effective vehicle class.

+  #### Further Analysis
+ > Conduct statistical analysis on alternative fuel types, and annual fuel costs.
+ > Conduct electric vehicle effiency vs. hybrid vehicles
+ > Which company provides the most fuel effective vehicles.

+  <a href= "https://drive.google.com/drive/folders/1qVn46VRbfOqBTtWmztAxdcJI-jhcvsP6?usp=sharing">Annual Fuel Costs </a>
 </details>

   <details>